 An impairment review of goodwill is performed annually at the level of the Group as a whole, as the Group has a single operating segment and the goodwill is monitored at this level.
 The recoverable amount has been determined based on value in use calculations.
 The key assumptions used by management in these calculations are the cash flow projections, long-term growth rates of 2.0%, and pre-tax and post-tax discount rates of 10.6% and 8.6% respectively.
 The impairment review has identified sufficient headroom in the recoverable amount above its carrying value.
-A sensitivity analysis has been undertaken by changing key assumptions used, being an increase in the pre-tax discount rate of 0.5% (breakeven pre-tax discount rate is 11.3%), reducing the long-term growth rate to 1.7% (breakeven long term growth rate of 1.3%) and delaying the recovery of cash flows impacted by Covid-19 for the Aviation business unit by one vear.
-Individually, these assumptions would not result in an impairment, however in aggregate, would result in the recoverable amount of the CGU being reduced to below its carrying value.
+A sensitivity analysis has been undertaken by changing key assumptions used, being an increase in the pre-tax discount rate of 0.5%, reducing the long-term growth rate to 1.7% and delaying the recovery of cash flows impacted by Covid-19 for the Aviation business unit by one year.
+This sensitivity analysis, taking into account these reasonable changes in the assumptions, has not resulted in the recoverable amount of the CGU being reduced to below its carrying value.
 Future events could cause the assumptions used in impairment reviews to change which could result in impairments in future periods.